nymank/etteplan-weather-app/README.md

 # Weather app
 Weather application that shows weather data for the locations of Etteplan offices in Finland for the current day.
 Current weather and forecast is displayed.
-Created using ReactJS and https://openweathermap.org/api by Kalle Nyman 2024.
+Created using ReactJS, react-bootstrap and https://openweathermap.org/api by Kalle Nyman 2024.

 ## Installation
 First clone the repository with `git clone`.
 The weather API key should be specified in a .env file at the project root like this: